hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 #### ADR-PROC

 TODO: Does ADR-PROC-\* validation rules exist?
-What about the pytests?
+What about the pytests?  (as of 28 September 2025)

 Description: Process/telemetry/auto-resolve.